Callable Fixed Income Securities

 Call schedules are determined at the time of issuance and vary.
 Calls may be one time only, on specific dates or continuous.
 Most bonds are callable at face value plus accrued interest.
 Additionally, some securities may be callable at any time based on special call provisions.

 Callable bonds may be called prior to maturity and, thus, the term of the investment may be shorter than expected.
 The option to call a bond belongs to the issuer and not the investor.
 Calls usually occur when market interest rates decline.
-Generally, the issuer may call the bonds if it can sell new ones with lower coupon rates and reduce the cost of capital.
+Generally, the issuer may call the bonds if it can reissue debt with lower coupon rates and reduce cost of capital.

 In some circumstances, a call may occur when the time to maturity has diminished to a point on a yield curve where rates are lower.
 For example, if a bond is scheduled to mature in two years and interest rates on new-issue two-year bonds are lower than what the old bond is paying, it may be more cost-effective for the issuer to call the existing bonds and replace them with a new offering at a lower yield.
 If the bonds are called prior to maturity, the interest payments will stop and investors may have to reinvest proceeds at lower yields.